Perfect Buttermilk Cake

 Buttermilk Cake is tender and moist, with a crackly exterior from a coating of granulated sugar.
 Enjoy a slice with or without a simple glaze!

-Tender and moist, with just the right amount of sweetness, this simple dessert is sure to be any winner for any occasion.
+Tender and moist, with just the right amount of sweetness, this simple old fashioned buttermilk cake is sure to be a winner for any occasion.

 What I love most about bundt cakes is that they allow you to enjoy thick, generous slices without any stacking or frosting needed!

 - Don’t rush the process.
-Beating the butter and sugar for an extended period of time really allows them to cream together and create an amazing texture in the dessert.
+Beating the butter and sugar for an extended period of time really allows them to cream together, creating an amazing texture in the buttermilk bundt cake.

 Substitutes For Buttermilk In Cake

 If you simply don’t have any on hand, you can make your own with regular milk and either lemon juice or vinegar.